 10+ Things To Do In Altea, Spain In One Day

-Altea is a charming and peaceful seaside town on Costa Blanca where it seems as if time has stopped.
-The town is also a paradise for artists where you’ll find numerous workshops, small art galleries, and craft shops with various handmade items.
-In this post, you’ll find everything you need to know, from the old town to the best beaches.
-Vamos, let’s go for a short walk and discover great things to do in Altea, Spain.
+Hola!
+Welcome to Altea, a charming and peaceful seaside town nestled along Costa Blanca.
+Whitewashed houses, cobbled streets, Mediterranean views, amazing beaches… It’s a charming place where it seems as if time has stopped.
+Believe us, Altea is a real pleasure to explore!
+The town is also a paradise for artists – here you’ll find numerous workshops, small art galleries, and craft shops with various handmade items perfect to buy as a souvenir.
+Vamos, let us show you amazing things to do in Altea, Spain in one day.

 Discover Things To Do In Altea, Spain In One Day